 Most of the types of grass hay that are safe for rabbits are also safe for hamsters.
 It helps to promote foraging behavior, adds fiber to your hammy’s diet, and aids in wearing down their teeth.
 Timothy, orchard, oat, and meadow hays are all fine for your hamster to eat.
 They can also eat alfalfa hay, which is one type of grass hay that rabbits actually can’t eat.

 Hamsters can eat almost all of the same vegetables that rabbits are able to eat.

 All of these vegetables are safe for both rabbits and hamsters, but some of them should only be eaten in moderation.

 There are also a number of fruits that are safe for both rabbits and hamsters to eat.

 Again, like the vegetables, fruit should be given to either the rabbit or hamster in moderation.
 You should also avoid any fruit or vegetables that have a high water content like watermelons or iceberg lettuce.
 These items can potentially cause diarrhea in your hamster.

 Unfortunately, certain rabbit foods are not good for hamsters.
 We’ll have a look at what kinds of food you need to avoid and why.

 Some vegetables are not safe and should be kept away from hamsters.

-These vegetables (yes, rhubarb is a vegetable) aren’t good for your hamster and should be avoided.
+These vegetables aren’t good for your hamster and should be avoided.
 If your hamster manages to nibble on one of these, she should be fine but just keep an eye on her to be sure.